Peer Navigators: One on One Support

 I’m looking forward to connecting with you and introducing you to the rest of your community.
 I hope by connecting with you that I’m able to help support you get to where you need to be with your HIV journey.

-Book in a catch up with one of our team
+Book a catch up with one of our team

 Living Positive Victoria acknowledges the Traditional Owners of the land where we work and live.
 We pay our respects to Elders past, present and emerging.
 We celebrate the stories, culture and traditions of Aboriginal and Torres Strait Islander Elders of all communities who also work and live on this land.